-Intrauterine insemination (IUI) is a technique of assisted conception in which washed and sorted motile sperm is inserted through the uterine cervix into the uterine cavity to increase the chances of natural fertilization of the oocyte within the fallopian tubes.
-It is indicated in severe or moderate male factor infertility and in mild unexplained infertility.
+Intrauterine insemination (IUI) is a technique of assisted conception, in which washed and sorted motile sperm are inserted through the uterine cervix into the uterine cavity to increase the chances of natural fertilization of the oocyte within the fallopian tubes.
+An IUI is indicated in severe or moderate male factor infertility and in mild unexplained infertility.

-Its chances of success depend upon several factors.
-The live birth rate is lower than the pregnancy rate, and therefore the success rates published by various centers should be evaluated accordingly.
+The chances of success for an IUI are dependent upon several factors.
+The live birth rate is lower than the pregnancy rate and, therefore, the success rates published by various centers should be evaluated accordingly.

 First of all, conception rates depend, though marginally, on the reasons for infertility.
 The duration of infertility also plays a role.
-Infertility due to anovulation or unexplained infertility is somewhat more easily treated with IUI than is endometriosis or male factor infertility.
+Infertility due to anovulation or unexplained infertility is somewhat more easily treated with IUI as compared to infertility cases that are due to endometriosis or male factor infertility.

-The age of the woman undergoing the procedure significantly affects how well it works.
-Women who are below the age of 40 years, in general, have a more than 50 percent chance of achieving pregnancy after six cycles of IUI, with a success rate of over 75 percent after 12 cycles.
-Some other sources put the cumulative pregnancy rate at 20-33 percent with six cycles of ovarian hyperstimulation with IUI.
+The age of the woman undergoing the IUI procedure significantly affects how well it will work.
+Women who are below the age of 40 years, in general, have a more than 50% chance of achieving pregnancy after six cycles of IUI, with a success rate of over 75% after 12 cycles.
+Some other sources put the cumulative pregnancy rate at 20-33% following six cycles of ovarian hyperstimulation with IUI.

 Sperm count and sperm preparation techniques may make a difference in the ease of conception with IUI.

 If the timing of ovulation is not correctly detected, the time of insemination may not be synchronized with the period of peak female fertility within the cycle.
-Thus the appropriate technique for working out whether ovulation has occurred or not needs to be used.
-A premature LH surge occurs in many cases, from a quarter to a third of treated women, which reduces the pregnancy rates.
-The use of LH antagonists or the use of clomiphene citrate to prevent an early surge is under study and may produce a significant rise in the success rates.
+Thus, the appropriate techniques for determining whether ovulation has occurred or not must be utilized.

-Number of inseminations within a cycle: If insemination is repeated twice within the same cycle, the number of pregnancies may go up.
+The number of inseminations within a cycle is also an important factor in determining the success rate of an IUI.
+If insemination is repeated twice within the same cycle, the number of pregnancies may increase.

-However, higher rates have been reported in the US, with 10-15 percent live births in the 41-42 year age group, and 5 percent in women older than 42 years.
+However, higher rates have been reported in the United States, with 10-15% live births reported in the 41-42 year age group, and successfully pregnancies in about 5% of women older the age of 42.